Best Work-From-Home Jobs to Apply to in 2019

 Who It's Good For: Self-directed (and disciplined) coding enthusiasts who love problem solving and having the freedom to work whenever they feel most focused.

 Sound Like You?
-Check Out: iOS Software Engineer at Help Scout (and be sure to check out this Q&A with software engineer, Kasey Champion to learn about her experience working at a fully remote company and get her tips for acing technical interviews!)
+Check Out: Software Engineer at Chainalysis and Software Engineer at Paylocity (and be sure to check out this Q&A with software engineer, Kasey Champion to learn about her experience working at a fully remote company and get her tips for acing technical interviews!)

 Why It Can Be Done Remotely: Arguably, not only can programming be done remotely - it should be!
 Why?
 Writing code requires undisturbed blocks of time rarely found in traditional workplaces.

 As computer scientist and entrepreneur Paul Graham observed in his essay on makers' vs. managers' schedules:

 Most powerful people are on the manager's schedule...But there's another way of using time that's common among people who make things, like programmers and writers.
 They generally prefer to use time in units of half a day at least.
 You can't write or program well in units of an hour.
 That's barely enough time to get started.